 - Whole Earth Farms

-As with commercial reptile diets, the key is to choose a food that has a (relatively) short ingredient list, animal meal/byproduct, and is GRAIN FREE.
-Personally I prefer formulas that also don’t contain potato, a common filler.
+As with reptile diets, the key is to choose a food that has a (relatively) short ingredient list, animal meal/byproduct and is GRAIN FREE.
+Ideally the food should contain as much of the whole animal as possible (meat, bones, and organs), which is why I love raw dog food diets.
 If you have a question about the safety of a certain brand/formula, check DogFoodAdvisor.com.

 Don’t believe me?
 I didn’t believe in dog/cat food either at first.
 In fact, I used to have a recipe posted on here for homemade blue tongue skink chow.
 However, listen to Reptile Mountain explain how it works.
 The video is about blue tongue skinks, but I’ve found that the dietary requirements for Argentine tegus are extremely similar: